kingjon3377/strategicprimer-viewer/README.md

-can double-click it, but if you want to run any of the apps other than the map viewer, the worker-management app, or the exploration GUI, you'll need to call it from the command line: `java -jar /path/to/viewer-0.4.${version}.jar -options /path/to/map.xml` .
+can double-click it, but if you want to run any of the apps other than the map viewer, the worker-management app, or the exploration GUI, you'll need to call it from the command line: `java -jar /path/to/viewer-0.4.${version}.jar subcommand [-options] /path/to/map.xml` .

-If you've compiled the apps from source, there's a simpler way: `ceylon run strategicprimer.viewer -options /path/to/map.xml`.
+If you've compiled the apps from source, there's a simpler way: `ceylon run strategicprimer.viewer subcommand [-options] /path/to/map.xml`.
 (If one of the options happens to be one that the Ceylon runtime itself uses, pass `--` somewhere before that.)